Funding: For Students

-The ASRC Sensor CAT plans to implement workforce development programs for students in the near future:
+The ASRC Sensor CAT supports workforce development programs for CUNY students through:

 Entrepreneurship and Tech Transfer Course

-CAT Fellow are graduate students or postdoctoral research associates who will carry out 6- or 12-month industry funded projects.
+Sensor CAT can provide funded fellowship opportunities for graduate students or postdoctoral research associates who will carry out short (~6 months) to long term (~12 months) industry funded projects.